Victorp99/Facing-Fear-prototype/README.md

 # Facing-Fear-prototype
 This is a prototype for a game named Facing Fear that was later fully developed in Construct 2.
-This prototype helped me practice object-oriented style programming and was used to show some basic mechanics of the game, like shooting, moving, and health pickups.
+This prototype helped me practice object-oriented style programming and was used to show some basic mechanics of the game like shooting, moving, and health pickups.

 How To Play: